vms3-demo-purpose/weather-program/README.md

 A1.
 Restart the Host Network Service with the following commands:   `net stop hns` `net start hns`

 Q2.
-Sometimes `weather-push-data` cannot establish connection to `weather-save-data` as the database has not finished initialisation.
+Sometimes `push` cannot establish connection to `save` as the database has not finished initialisation.

 A2.
 Just wait.
-Logic has been implemented to restart `weather-push-data` so just give it a minute and it will start pushing data into `weather-save-data`.
+Logic has been implemented to restart `push` so just give it a minute and it will start pushing data into `save`.

+# Weather-API vs weather-program:
+Weather-API passes JSON to DB, DB performs queries for data insertion

+weather-program deserialises JSON and uses EF Core to insert data into DB